 It’s nice to be able to just walk into a big box craft store and pick up what I need.

 Pests generally don’t eat acrylic yarn.

 Moths, carpet beetles, and silverfish are the bane of those of us who like to work with animal fibers.
 There’s nothing worse than opening up a hank of yarn, only to find the telltale splitty signs that show some little critter has been munching on it.

 It’s even worse to find those telltale signs in a finished project we’ve spent hours working on.

 There are, of course, things you can do to help cut down on the possibility of creepy crawlies getting into your animal fibers.
 You can use cedar sachets, regularly air and rotate your wool, be sure to wash garments before storage, and more.
 Plenty of knitters never have a pest problem.

 But you can also avoid the problem by using a material that pests won’t want to snack on.

 Acrylic is a synthetic material (essentially, plastic), which isn’t exactly great for any digestive system, even an insect’s.
-As a result, they don’t tend to nibble on acrylic yarn.
-While there are other concerns involved in using a synthetic fiber, this is certainly a benefit.
+As a result, they don’t tend to nibble on acrylic yarn (though if you put your knits away for an extended period of time after you’ve worn them, and you don’t wash them beforehand, critters can still be drawn to sweat, body oils, and dropped bits of food left behind on the garment).
+While there are other concerns involved in using a synthetic fiber and there are lots of considerations to weigh when choosing wool vs. acrylic yarn, this is certainly a benefit.

 Ultimately, every knitter has to balance and evaluate their own needs and priorities when making fiber choices.
 There are so many factors that go into the yarns we choose, and that’s okay!
 Each of us is on our own knitting journey.